HerodotusDev/hdp/crates/primitives/README.md

 - **Module**: This is a more customized interface.
 It involves passing a contract hash and input bytes.
 During the Cairo runtime, the necessary values will be fetched without the need to adhere to a predefined interface.

 Both task interfaces can be committed on-chain as a `bytes32` type.

-## ExtendedTask

-The `ExtendedTask` is used as an input for the `processor`.
-It extends the `TaskEnvelope` definition with pre-processed data:

-- **DatalakeCompute**: It provides a list of values that the aggregate function needs to pre-compute over.
-- **Module**: It includes the `module_class` that is fetched during the pre-processing step.